A group of European L7e microcar makers is initiating a transformative revolution by forming a unified force, to set an alternative to full-size cars.

-The coalition efforts will focus on strengthening the awareness of microcars and their advantages in cities, ensuring that taxation and subsidies policies are deployed to encourage people to switch from full-size cars to microcars, and working with city leaders to design distinguished exemptions and benefits for microcars in urban traffic and in parking areas.
+The coalition efforts will focus on strengthening the awareness of microcars and their advantages in cities, ensuring that taxation and subsidy policies are deployed to encourage people to switch from full-size cars to microcars, and working with city leaders to design distinguished exemptions and benefits for microcars in urban traffic and in parking areas.

 L7e (heavy quadricycle) is the EU category for four-wheeled fast microcars that are allowed to drive on any type of road, like all full-size cars.
 This category shouldn’t be confused with L6e vehicles (light quadricycle) which are usually cheap and slow (limited to 45km/h) and are restricted to driving in limited areas.
 L6e vehicles are used mainly to support the mobility of elderly people or teenagers who don’t have a driving license at all.

 The L7e microcars, on the other hand, are an incredible solution to many societal problems.
 Their deployment will mean less pollution, less urban congestion, more energy-efficient transportation, more safety for pedestrians and cyclists, and above all, more public space for green areas, sidewalks, and all kinds of urban community life (today approximately 50% of urban public space is devoted for roads and parking).